 GigaScience aims to revolutionize reproducibility of analyses, data dissemination, organization, understanding, and use through open access and open data publication of 'big data' studies across the life and biomedical sciences.

-Starting for the 2019 award year, The Research Parasite Award will be supported in part by an endowment.
-This endowment is housed at the University of Pennsylvania and will provide modest prizes to the recipients as well as some travel support.
+Since the 2019 award year, The Research Parasite Award has been supported in part by an endowment.
+This endowment is housed at the University of Pennsylvania and provides modest prizes to the recipients.
 If you would like to contribute to this endowment, donations may be made here.
 The initial donors to this endowment include:

 Administrative support is provided by University of Pennsylvania Perelman School of Medicine's Department of Systems Pharmacology and Translational Therapeutics.
 If you would like to team up with us to celebrate secondary data analysis with a one-year contribution (e.g. via a travel award), please send an e-mail to Casey Greene.